google/cel-spec/doc/langdef.md

 For each symbol, the available overloads are listed.
 Operator symbols use a notation like `_+_` where `_` is a placeholder for an argument.

-TODO(wgg): have better descriptions.
+TODO https://issuetracker.google.com/67014381 : have better descriptions.
 The table is auto-generated so the descriptions need to be updated in the code.

 <!-- BEGIN GENERATED DECL TABLE; DO NOT EDIT BELOW -->
 <table style="width=100%" border="1">
   <col width="15%">
   <col width="40%">